marklogic-community/grove-react-ui/docs/GUIDE.markdown

 ### MarkLogic Configuration

 We recommend using [ml-gradle](https://github.com/marklogic-community/ml-gradle) to bootstrap and configure your MarkLogic databases, security, and app servers.
-This Template provides a standard configuration in the `marklogic` directory.
+This Template provides a standard configuration as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in the `marklogic` directory.

 You should become familiar with all the MarkLogic automation goodness that [ml-gradle](https://github.com/marklogic-community/ml-gradle) provides, [starting with the project's README](https://github.com/marklogic-community/ml-gradle).